|J McL (#46959617)|

 By the way, I am very pleased to make links, suggestions & transfers that are reasonable.

 Please keep requests within the Findagrave transfer policy... namely parents, siblings, grand & great grandparents or 1st generation aunts & uncles.
-Yet if you care enough to ask for a transfer for a relative or dear friend I will honor it.
+Yet if you care enough to ask for a transfer for a relative/dear friend to make links & bio I will honor it.
 I was recently denied a transfer request of my fathers sister from non-family as my Aunt was a friend of her mother & she prefers to keep her". ? ! ?
 Not nice!

 I try to do the best I can with photos but our weather in Oregon this year (2014) in particular has been wet & soggy.
 Many of the graves are covered in mud or wet when I photo.
 Or at Mt.Calvary Cemetery there are the steep hills that I try not to stumble & roll down while photographing the stones!
 If you want to take a better photo you are always welcome to add it to my entry & I can delete my picture.